ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

 We held a design crit on 18 January 2023.
 The main things that came out of it to change were:
 - The drop down on the end of each table row was confusing because it fulfilled 2 interactions - changing the status and assigning a task to yourself
 - There were too many columns in the table
-- To follow the people-first ethos of HMPPS Digital, we should have the defendant’s name as the 1st column in the table rather than their outcome.
+- To follow the people-first ethos of HMPPS Digital, we should have the defendant's name as the 1st column in the table rather than their outcome.

 Instead of the drop-down status change and allocate on the end of each row, we changed it to a button that you would press to select a case for allocating.
 Pressing the button moves the case to a new in progress queue and allocates it to you.